 You will have weekly webcasts with your course instructor.
 See Webcast/Office Hours Schedule for details and times.
 You will access the webcasts through the live webcasts tab within Blackboard.
-Participation in the live webcasts is strongly encouraged when possible and you can earn up to 5 points of extra credit toward your final exam.
+Participation in the live webcasts is strongly encouraged.

 Attendance Policy